todom67/puppet_test_kitchen_stuff/docs/gcp_setup.md

   - copy the verification code and paste it back into your command window.
 - You will now see a message stating that you are logged in as: [username].
 - A list of available projects will scroll through, along with a warning message.
-  - Enter `kohls-infraci-sbx` after the project prompt.
+  - Enter `my_project-infraci-sbx` after the project prompt.
 - You will then be prompted to configure a default zone,
   - choose one of the us-central-xx zones.
 - The configuration will finish and you will now have successfully initialized the GC SDK.